Albania under Serbia in the Middle Ages: Serbian conquests in Albania

-During the reign of Stefan Dushan, 1331–55, taking advantage of the Byzantine civil war of 1341–1347, the area of Elbasan, Krujë, Berat and Vlora (Principality of Valona) were added to the nascent Serbian Empire.
-In 1346 the patriarchal throne was permanently established at the Pec Monastery.
-In 1346, after Epirus and Thessaly were added to the Serbian Empire, Dusan was crowned the emperor of the Serbs and Greeks in the city of Skopje.
-A legal code was promulgated and the bishopric of Pec was proclaimed a patriarchate which established the Serbian Orthodox Church as independent from Constantinople.
+During the reign of Stefan Dušan, 1331–55, taking advantage of the Byzantine civil war of 1341–1347, the area of Elbasan, Krujë, Berat and Vlora (Principality of Valona) were added to the nascent Serbian Empire.
+In 1346 the patriarchal throne was permanently established at the Peć Monastery.
+In 1346, after Epirus and Thessaly were added to the Serbian Empire, Dušan was crowned the emperor of the Serbs and Greeks in the city of Skopje.
+A legal code was promulgated and the bishopric of Peć was proclaimed a patriarchate which established the Serbian Orthodox Church as independent from Constantinople.
 Prizren became the political capital of the Serbian Empire and was the chief Serbian city of trade and commerce.
-After the death of Dushan in 1355, Kosovo was ruled by King Vukasin Mrnjavcevic, who was a co-ruler with Tsar Uros, the last of the Nemanjic rulers.
+After the death of Dušan in 1355, Kosovo was ruled by King Vukašin Mrnjavčević, who was a co-ruler with Tsar Stefan Uroš V, the last of the Nemanjić rulers.

 Conflict with the Kingdom of Albania

 Philip V of France and Pope John XXII, sought to turn the Albanian nobles in northern Albania against Stefan Milutin.
 In June 1319, the Pope sent several letters to the local feudal lords, urging them to overthrow the rule of the Serbian king.
 Stefan Milutin has suppressed rebels without much difficulty.

 The pressure of the Serbian Kingdom on the Kingdom of Albania grew especially under the leadership of Stefan Dušan.
 Although the fate of city of Durrës, the capital of the Kingdom, is unknown, by 1346 all Albania was reported to be under the rule of Dušan.